-- Experienced language teachers that are interested in teaching students online
+- Experienced language teachers who are interested in teaching students online

-- Qualified tutors that are interested in training teachers online
+- Qualified tutors who are interested in training teachers online

-- Experienced teacher trainers looking at mobbing into online training.
+- Experienced teacher trainers looking at moving into online training.

-- Teachers or tutors that are interested in designing online teaching courses (please note the course is not explicitly about course design)
+- Teachers or tutors who are interested in designing online teaching courses (please note the course is not explicitly about course design)

 In this module, we explore the importance of establishing and sustaining a supportive community on an asynchronous course.
 Module one looks at how students create their profiles through to introductions and site navigation.
 Module one ends with an optional synchronous meeting.